 zulipuser, which the various Zulip servers will run as.

 /home/zulip/deployments/, which the Zulip code for this deployment (and future deployments when you upgrade) goes into.
 At the very end of the install process, the script moves the Zulip code tree it’s running from (which you unpacked from a tarball above) to a directory there, and makes

 /home/zulip/deployments/currentas a symbolic link to it.

 - Configures the various third-party services Zulip uses, including Postgres, RabbitMQ, Memcached and Redis.

+Install script.
 The Zulip install script is designed to be idempotent.
 This means that if it fails, then once you’ve corrected the cause of the failure, you can just rerun the script.

 The install script automatically logs a transcript to

 /var/log/zulip/install.log.
 In case of failure, you might find the